 Cottage cheese keeps the egg bites from being too dense.

-I recommend using a good quality Gruyere cheese.
-Don’t buy a package of Swiss cheese, it will lack the flavor you need.
+I recommend using good-quality Gruyere cheese.
+Please don’t buy a package of Swiss cheese, it will lack the flavor you need.

 How to Make Starbucks Egg Bites

 - Set your sous vide for 167 degrees.

 - Add eggs, cottage cheese, Monterey Jack cheese, Gruyere cheese, and salt into a blender.

 - Blend until it is a uniform mixture.